thsmi/ftdi-vinculum-II-compiler-bugs/[0001] type casting a array crashes the compiler/Readme.md

-# A typecast, an array crash and a compiler crash
+# A typecast, an array and a compiler crash

 The following code snipplet crashes the compiler.